s0rg/crawley/README.md

 # installation

-- [binaries](https://github.com/s0rg/crawley/releases) for Linux, FreeBSD, macOS and Windows, just download and run.
+- [binaries / deb / rpm](https://github.com/s0rg/crawley/releases) for Linux, FreeBSD, macOS and Windows.
 - [archlinux](https://aur.archlinux.org/packages/crawley-bin/) you can use your favourite AUR helper to install it, e. g. `paru -S crawley-bin`.

 # usage